bootladder/blogposts/goodposts/2021-05-22-classes-vs-objectfiles-c-cpp.md

 There is no magic, there is only the machine.

-# The object file as class instance idea works nicely with the filesystem
+### The object file as class instance idea works nicely with the filesystem

+OK enough of the ranting.
+Why do I care to share this idea?

 I personally like using the filesystem to be the skeleton of my architecture.
 The hierarchical view, if it maps onto the system you're developing, works well.
 So I don't necessarily see a problem with i2c1.c and i2c2.c.